 "I have the best job in the world.”

-As my skills sharpened, my creativity began to flourish and I started to feel the constraints of traditional photojournalism.
-In 2001 I made the change to commercial photography and discovered my limitless creativity.
+As my skills sharpened, my creativity began to flourish and I began to feel the constraints of traditional photojournalism.
+In 2001, I made the leap to commercial photography and soon discovered opportunities for limitless creativity!
+And of course, because of my passion for storytelling, I felt a strong, natural desire to bring my images to life through film.

 • photograph by Karen Fullmer